Plant details

 Bulbs

-Bulbs have some characteristics to distinguish them from tubers and corms.
-Most bulbs such as daffodils, tulips and hyacinths often have a papery skin or tunic on the outside like an onion.
-The tunic helps protect the bulb from drying.
-Some bulbs like for example lilies do not have a tunic which means that they dry out faster of get more easily bruised.
+Bulbs have several distinctive features that allow you to differentiate them from tubers and corms.
+Most bulbs such as daffodils, tulips and hyacinths often have a papery skin or tunic on the outside similar to that of an onion.
+The tunic helps protect the bulb from drying out.
+Some bulbs like for example lilies do not have a tunic which means that they dry out faster or get more easily bruised.

 • Bulbs are more or less rounded with a narrow point at the top.
 The leaves and flower stems appear from this point.